 RICs-special reporting instructions.
 Do not complete box 7.
 Under Regulations section 1.853-4, country-by-country reporting to shareholders for the amount reported in box 6 is not required.
 The requirement to file a separate statement to the Internal Revenue Service has been modified to require filing a statement that elects the application of section 853 for the tax year with the return for the tax year.
 See Regulations section 1.853-4 for more information.
-The statement does not have to be sent with the Forms 1096 and 1099.
+Do not send the statement with the Forms 1096 and 1099.